hussain0326/react-project/README.md

 # Getting Started with Create React App

-This is a class react project which it was designed for a car portal.
+This was a class react project which it was designed for a car portal.
 Material-UI was used for the UI and styling.

 ## Running the project

 In the project directory, you can run:

-Install all the dependencies :
+Install the dependencies:

 ### `npm install`

-Then run project:
+Run the Project:

 ### `npm start`

-## Running the test
+Run the Test:

 ### `npm test`